 WHO ARE WE?

-Come Alive is a volunteer based initiative in collaboration with local artisans and organizations to empower and encourage under resourced youth, children and their families through creative experiences in the city of Long Beach.
+Come Alive is a 501(c)(3) nonprofit that collaborates with artisans and volunteers to empower and encourage under resourced youth, children and their families through creative experiences in the city of Long Beach.

 We are dedicated to inspiring the next generation toward their full potential through creativity and intentional relationships, equipping them to explore beyond existing limitations.